Cbhihe/NLP_clip-bleu-meteor/Readme.md

     $ jupyter notebook 01_clip_cpu_classify

-may fail under Pyenv with a "Segmentation fault".
-It is likely an iPython issue related to jupyter.
-To avoid it, launch either notebook from a more recent python version, and select iyour custom built 3.7.1 iPython kernel from the notebook at first launch.
+may fail under Python 3.7.1 with a "Segmentation fault".
+It is likely an iPython issue related to jupyter for this specfic Python version.
+To avoid it, launch the notebook from a more recent python version, and select the custom built 3.7.1 iPython kernel from within the notebook at first launch.